The Editorial Coordination Team is in charge of guaranteeing the high academic level of the content of the magazine.

 Section editors

-She is a research professor and Conacyt professor assigned to the Anthropological Studies Program at El Colegio de San Luis.
+is a Conacyt postdoctoral fellow at El Colegio de San Luis.
 She holds a master's degree and PhD in Social Anthropology with Visual Media from the University of Manchester, UK.
-Her research topics include the perception and imaginary of spaces, Chinese migration in San Luis Potosi and ritual and therapeutic uses of peyote from a biocultural territorial defense approach.
+Her research topics include the perception and imaginary of spaces, Chinese migration in San Luis Potosi and ritual and therapeutic uses of peyote from a biocultural territory defense approach.
 She is co-director of the documentary ...And I'm not leaving the neighborhood!
 (2019).
 Orcid: https://orcid.org/0000-0001-6957-1299